fredisanmar/yeti-instalation-script/README.md

 # yeti-instalation-script
-script for automatic install of yeti ( Your everyday threat inteligence )
+script for automatic install of yeti in / ( Your everyday threat inteligence )

 use it at your own risk